Retrospective on Pokémon: The Main Series Games

 For years, the main series Pokémon games remained on mobile systems, with occasional off-shoots on the consoles.
 However, that all changed when the series moved onto the Nintendo Switch, which is both a mobile and home console.
 Thus, in 2019, the first main series games to feature high-definition graphics hit the store shelves, Sword and Shield.
 The game introduced eighty-eight new pokémon, bringing the new total to 898.

 With the introduction of gigantic pokémon, the games also introduced raid battles, where up to four players could team up to take on a single Dynamaxed creature.
-The game later expanded these raids to include Dynamax Adventures where players used loaner pokémon to transverse dungeons filled with Dynamax creatures, ending in a battle against a Legendary.
+The game later expanded these raids to include “Dynamax Adventures,” where players used loaner pokémon to traverse dungeons filled with Dynamax creatures, ending in a battle against a legendary.

-As trainers prepared to set out into the Galar region, the current champion and older brother to their best friend, Hop, welcomed them.
-He then offered them the choice of one of three new starters: Grookey, Scorbunny, or Sobble.
-As players traveled the region to gain their eight gym badges, they helped Professor Magnolia’s granddaughter, Sonia, research the history of the region along with the Darkest Day.
+As trainers prepared to set out into the Galar region, the current champion and older brother to their rival, Hop, welcomes them.
+He offers them the choice of one of three new starters: Grookey, Scorbunny, or Sobble.
+As players traveled the region to gain their eight gym badges, they helped Professor Magnolia’s granddaughter, Sonia, research the history of the region along with the “Darkest Day.”
 Eventually, the trainer learned the dark history of the Galar region and Dynamaxing.

 Looking forward to the future of Pokémon

 With Pokémon Brilliant Diamond and Shining Pearl coming out this week, we know that the series will continue to grow and expand.
-Moreover, the series will be gaining another spin-off series as news on Arceus continues to come out.
+Moreover, the series will be gaining another spin-off series as news on Pokémon Legends: Arceus continues to come out.
 As the games and cartoons remain strong, we also have many new toys, plushies, and other Pokémon merchandise to look forward to.

 Do you have old and used Pokémon toys?